elatovg/terraform-google-secret-manager/README.md

 A project with the following APIs enabled must be used to host the resources of this module:

-- Google Cloud Storage JSON API: `storage-api.googleapis.com`
+- Secret Manager API: `secretmanager.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.